-I have marginal zone lymphoma and received my last Gazyva infusion in August.
-I received moderna vaccines in Feb and March.
-I was tested this week for antibodies and am negative.
+I received moderna and was tested for antibodies and am negative.
 Can I get re-vaccinated or a booster?

 It's unlikely the booster will help at this time.
 You may have some immunity from T cells which the antibody test doesn't measure.